Nawaf Al-Rashwodi

-Nawaf Al-Rashoudi (نواف الرشودي; born 18 August 2000) is a Saudi Arabian professional footballer who plays as an attacking midfielder for Pro League side Al-Taawoun.
+Nawaf Al-Rashoudi (نواف الرشودي; born 18 August 2000) is a Saudi Arabian professional footballer who plays as an attacking midfielder for Al-Jubail.

 Club career

-Al-Rashoudi started his career at Al-Taawoun and is a product of the Al-Taawoun's youth system.
+Al-Rashoudi started his career at Al-Taawoun and is a product of Al-Taawoun's youth system.
 He was first called up to the first team after the 2019–20 season resumed following the COVID-19 pandemic.
 On 24 October 2020, Al-Rashoudi signed his first professional contract with the club.
 On 5 November 2020, Al-Rashoudi joined Al-Arabi on loan.
 On 2 October 2021, Al-Rashoudi made his professional debut for Al-Taawoun against Al-Tai in the Pro League, replacing Kaku.
+On 19 July 2024, Al-Rashoudi joined Al-Najma.
+On 10 September 2025, Al-Rashoudi joined Al-Jubail.